 At present there is no standard way to report which option(s) are supported by a particular MnS Producer for reporting of management data.

-MnS Consumers must rely on documentation and/or trial-and-error to determine which options are currently supported.
+Currently, the MnS Consumers relies on documentation and/or trial-and-error to determine which options are currently supported.

 4.6.3 Potential Solutions